 Loan officers can ask your age to make sure you are old enough to enter into a legal agreement.
 They can also take your age into account if you are near retirement, which may impact your income.
-But they can’t use your age against you if itunless it affects your ability to pay your debts.
+But they can't use your age against you if it doesn't affect your ability to pay your debts.

 What are loan and credit officers not allowed to ask about?